 10.3 Only student members who meet the minimum qualifications to hold an executive position shall be permitted to participate in an election and hold executive positions.

-10.4 All screening of candidates will be conducted by a committee comprised of majority number of non-executive general members and minority number of executives who will assess each candidate’s qualifications against pre-established criteria for holding the positions.
+10.4 All screening of candidates will be conducted by a committee which consists of the President and Vice Presidents, who will assess each candidate’s qualifications against pre-established criteria for holding the positions.

-10.5 Notification of the acceptance of applications for executive positions will be sent via email to all general members a minimum of twenty-one (21) calendar days prior to the general meeting at which the election will be held.
+10.5 Notification of the acceptance of applications for executive positions will be sent via email to all members a minimum of twenty-one (21) calendar days prior to the general meeting at which the election will be held.

-7

 10.6 All application periods must commence a minimum of fourteen (14) calendar days prior to the general meeting at which the election will be held.
 The application period must end a minimum of seven (7) days prior to the general meeting at which the election will be held.

 10.7 Successful candidates will be permitted to give a short speech at the general meeting where the election is being held.
-Each speech will be followed by a short question and answer period.
-The length of each speech and the question/answer period will be left to the discretion of the Chairperson.
+Each speech will be followed by a short question and answer period (maximum 5 minutes).

-10.8 Elections shall be conducted by secret ballot, and overseen by an election oversight committee separate and unique from the candidate selection committee described in section 10.4.
+10.8 Elections shall be conducted by secret ballot and overseen by an election oversight committee separate and unique from the candidate selection committee described in section 10.4.

 10.9 This committee will be comprised of two (2) non-executive general members and one (1) executive.

-10.9 This committee will be comprised of two (2) non-executive general members and one (1) executive.

-10.10 Successful candidates will be determined by accrual of the most number of votes tallied from amongst the general membership.
+10.9 Successful candidates will be determined by accrual of the greatest number of votes tallied from amongst the general membership and executives.

-10.11 Final results of the election must be presented to the membership for ratification of the process only.
+10.10 Final results of the election must be presented to the membership for ratification of the process only.
 The results themselves should not be brought into question; only the process through which these results were tabulated.